Dec. 21 marks the first day of winter, the longest day of the year and National Homeless Persons’ Memorial Day.

 Completing an assessment through Coordinated Entry is a required step for single adults seeking shelter-related services in Boulder County.
 Coordinated Entry screening includes talking with staff and completing a short assessment to connect someone to the best resources.

 Coordinated Entry is available by phone or in person.
-People in need of Coordinated Entry services can call 303-579-4404 or visit 909 Arapahoe Ave. from 10 a.m. to 4 p.m. on Mondays, Wednesdays, Thursdays and Fridays; 12 to 4 p.m.
-Tuesdays.
+People in need of Coordinated Entry services can call 303-579-4404 or visit All Roads Shelter, 4869 Broadway from 9 a.m. to 3 p.m., Monday through Friday.
 If people need shelter services outside of Coordinated Entry hours, they can go to All Roads Shelter from 5 to 7 p.m. and complete the Coordinated Entry assessment at the next available time.

 Shelter services can be accessed through either a reserved bed program or standby services.
 Once a person has completed Coordinated Entry, shelter personnel can explain the requirements and benefits of the reserved bed program.
 While using the shelter, clients can participate in individualized, case management services.